All Episodes

 I'll spit them out quickly now and maybe go into them in some more detail in the next hour.

-We will be invoking Reagan for the rest of all of our lives and our children's lives, and with good reason.
+Well, we'll run it by him and then we'll talk about all of this because we will be invoking Reagan for the rest of all of our lives and our children's lives and with good reason.

-Two themes that can win over independence.
+Two ways, two themes that can win over independence.

-Mil he just went nuts with independence.
+He just went nuts with independence.

-Independent vote went crazy for Obama and a in two thousand eight, and a whole lot of those people now realize they screwed up.
+And a whole lot of those people now realize they screwed up.

-Our candidate's job is to gently, civilly, constructively, but firmly inform them that there's a better way for them this time.
+Our candidates' job is to gently, civilly, constructively, but firmly inform them that there's a better way for them this time.

-And the way to do that, I believe is with two concepts.
+And the way to do that, I believe, is with two concepts.

 Number one, the concept of failure.